KiandaBPM/docs/content/docs/platform/rules/files/set-file-field.md

 ### User tip ![Target icon](/images/05.png)

 - Create a **Text box field** that can be used to change the URL every time you want to create a file.
 This will make the rule dynamic and versatile.
+To laern more about text box field and how to create one, got to [Text box control](/docs/platform/controls/input/textbox/).
 - Create another **Text box field** that can be used to change the name of the file every time you want to create it from a URL.

 ### What’s next ![Idea icon](/images/18.png)